yaroslavvb/tensorflow/tensorflow/contrib/imperative/design.md

 Note that "a>0" gets translated into tf.greater(a, 0).
 This is evaluated to a boolean in TensorFlow runtime, and then transferred back to Python runtime to control the loop.

-## immediate.Environment
+## imperative.Environment

-We implement it as an object to encapsulate "immediate environment".
-An immediate mode environment keeps track of the following
+We implement it as an object to encapsulate "imperative environment".
+An imperative mode environment keeps track of the following

 1. Session in which computations are run